filiptronicek/green-action/README.md

 # Green Action

-Check how your project is affecting the planet
+Check how your project is affecting the planet and check the carbon stats

 Read about it in my [Dev.to](https://dev.to/filiptronicek/check-how-green-your-web-project-is-52c9)